xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 3 Using Bison.md

 void yyerror(char *s, ...);
 ```

 This version has considerably more kinds of nodes in the AST.
+As before, each kind of node starts with a `nodetype` that the tree-walking code can use to tell what kind of node it is.

+> This is a classic C trick that doesn’t work in C++.
+If you write your parser in C++, as we describe in Chapter 9, you’ll have to use an explicit union of structures within the AST structure to get a similar result.

-As before, each kind of node starts with a nodetype that the tree-walking code can use to tell what kind of node it is.§ The basic ast node is also used for comparisons, with each kind of comparison (less, less-equal, equal, etc.) being a different type, and for lists of expressions.
+The basic `ast` node is also used for comparisons, with each kind of comparison (less, less-equal, equal, etc.) being a different type, and for lists of expressions.

 Built-in functions have a fncall node with the AST of the argument (the built-ins each take one argument) and an enum that says which built-in function it is.
 There are three standard functions, sqrt, exp, and log, as well as print, a function that prints its argument and returns the argument as its value.
 Calls to user functions have a ufncall node with a pointer to the function, which is an entry in the symbol table, and an AST, which is a list of the arguments.